dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/graph-api.md

 ### Call Graph API from a component

-This section uses the [Graph Authorization Message Handler (`GraphAuthorizationMessageHandler.cs`) and `Program.Main` additions to the app](#named-client-with-graph-api) described earlier in this article, which provides a named <xref:System.Net.Http.HttpClient> for Graph API.
+This section uses the [Graph Authorization Message Handler (`GraphAuthorizationMessageHandler.cs`) and `Program.cs` additions to the app](#named-client-with-graph-api) described earlier in this article, which provides a named <xref:System.Net.Http.HttpClient> for Graph API.

 In a Razor component: